-This is a step-by-step guide to HARO link building in 2022.
+This is a step-by-step guide to HARO link building in 2023.
+In this article we’ll learn how to use HARO to get killer backlinks.

-If you’re like me who survives (and thrives) on an income online, you probably know how important backlinks are to your online success.
+If you’re like me, who survives (and thrives) on online income, you probably know how important backlinks are to your online success.

 When it comes to SEO and search traffic, the impact of backlinks is huge.
 It is a well-known fact that links are one of the most important Google ranking factors.
 At the same time, acquiring backlinks is the hardest part of growing your online business, particularly when you are first starting.
 After all, it’s frustrating to keep sending cold outreach emails over and over and not getting a favorable response.